• Skip to primary navigation

 Korean Chicken Recipe

 No one ever said a great meal with great flavor had to take a long time to cook.
+If you like this meal, you might also enjoy my Kung Pao Chicken recipe.

 The hero of this recipe is the spicy Korean chicken marinade.
 You essentially marinate your chicken in a spicy, saucy mixture of soy sauce, gochujang sauce, sriracha, rice vinegar, your favorite hot sauce, ginger, garlic, spicy pepper flakes and a bit of salt and pepper.